nigelredding/act65.github.io/interests.md

 Model based learning.
 Teaching processes.
 Learning/testing/correcting a part.
 Causality??

+Process learning.

 Education.

+# Complex systems

 ### Distributed systems

 How can we coordinate multiple learners/agents?
-What happens if they process things at different speeds, how can we assign credit?
-Timing, ... causality.
+What happens if they process things at different speeds, how can we assign credit?Timing, ... causality.
+Economies

 A distributed learning algorithm?!?
 Learning to communicate?